Skip to main content

 Bear Elite Hybrid vs Nectar Premier Copper: What Actually Differs

 The Bear Elite Hybrid is a hybrid build, while the Nectar Premier Copper is a memory foam — that single difference drives most of the cooling, motion, and feel decisions below.
 The Bear Elite Hybrid stands 14" tall versus 13" for the Nectar Premier Copper — a 1.0" gap that matters if you need deep-pocket sheets or are pairing with an adjustable base.
-The Nectar Premier Copper is the firmer of the two at 6/10 (medium-firm), and the Bear Elite Hybrid sits at 5/10 (medium) — a meaningful enough gap that sleeper position and weight should drive the choice.
+Both sit at roughly 6/10 on the firmness scale — a medium-firm feel — so neither one is the answer if you need a dramatically different support level.
 The single largest performance gap is in edge support: the Bear Elite Hybrid rates noticeably higher than the Nectar Premier Copper, which is the deciding factor if that dimension is high on your list.
 On a Queen, the Bear Elite Hybrid runs $1,485 versus $1,599 for the Nectar Premier Copper — roughly $114 (7%) less, which is enough to factor into the decision unless the pricier model wins clearly on the specs you care about.
 Trial periods aren't symmetrical either: the Nectar Premier Copper ships with a 365-night sleep trial versus 120 nights for the Bear Elite Hybrid, giving you a longer in-home runway to send it back if the feel doesn't land.

 Which Is Better For Your Sleep Style?